 Photo by Kristine Heykants.

 After completing her Bush fellowhip in summer 2007, Shannon joined the faculty in English at Minneapolis Community and Technical College (MCTC) in the fall, and became Full-Time Unlimited (FTU) faculty there in 2009.
-Married in Accra, Ghana, in May, 2009, she lives with her husband, Ballah D. Corvah, their son Boisey, and daughter Marwein, in the Powderhorn neighborhood of South Minneapolis.
+She lives with her son Boisey, and daughter Marwein, in the Powderhorn neighborhood of South Minneapolis.

-Shannon’s Young Adult (YA) novel SEE NO COLOR will be published by Carolrhoda Lab, a division of Lerner Publications, in November, 2015.
+Shannon’s Young Adult (YA) novel SEE NO COLOR was published by Carolrhoda Lab, a division of Lerner Publications, in November, 2015, and subsequently won a 2016 Minnesota Book Award in the category of Literature for Young Adults.
 She was also awarded a $25,000 2015 McKnight Artist Fellowship for Writers, administered by the Loft Literary Center.
-She is using the funds to complete a family memoir, tentatively titled LOVE ACROSS THE MIDDLE PASSAGE: MAKING AN AFRICAN/AFRICAN AMERICAN FAMILY.
+She used the funds to support work on a family memoir, tentatively titled Love Across the Middle Passage: Making an African/African American Family.